This is an evolving set of notes, ideas and concepts surrounding golf practice, golf coaching and golf performance.

 Historically, the idea of thinking about negatives before an event may have been seen as a weakness.
 However, modern sports psychology suggests athletes are better off accepting and planning for such eventualities.
 Allowing them to strategise a solution with a clear mind and less emotion attached.

-There is no one secret to play great golf under pressure.
+There is no one secret to playing great golf under pressure.
 Instead, there are 100 mini-lessons that all need to be learned and practised.
 Today’s tip is an important one, as it results in many other pieces falling into place.

 Before your next big game, sit down and try out this process.
 Most of your solutions will be obvious, but it is the small details you add to each that will really give you the golden touch.
 Like anything in golf, you’ll get better at this with practice.